-Disposable Protective Clothing Made to Withstand Demanding Environments
+Disposable Garments Protective Clothing Withstands Demanding Environments

 One important feature of this material is that it is breathable.
-This means that wearing Tyvek® won’t make you or your staff feel too warm or uncomfortable at work.
+This means that wearing Tyvek won’t make you or your staff feel too warm or uncomfortable at work.
 The material was designed to allow heat and sweat vapor to pass through but not water and other liquid molecules.

 Strong Enough to Use, Cheap Enough to Discard